krishna-marappan/undostres_assignment/readme.md

-# To run or review this script please follow below procedure
+# To run or review this script, please follow the below procedure.

 To start with automation